citp/privacy-policy-historical/d/do/don/donedeal.ie.md

 ## 9\.
 Questions or Comments

-If you have any questions, concerns, comments or complaints about this Privacy Policy and/or our collection or use of personal information, or if you wish us to stop processing your personal information for any particular purpose or purposes, then please [contact us](https://web.archive.org/contact), or send a letter to DoneDeal.ie, 69 Clonard Village, Clonard, Wexford, Ireland.
+If you have any questions, concerns, comments or complaints about this Privacy Policy and/or our collection or use of personal information, or if you wish us to stop processing your personal information for any particular purpose or purposes, then please [contact us](https://web.archive.org/contact), or send a letter to DoneDeal.ie, Unit B, Tuskar House, Johns Gate Street, Wexford, Ireland.